Analytics categorization sets

 - Maximum Categories Per Document - determines how many categories a single document can appear in concurrently.
 This can be set to a maximum of five.
 In some workspaces, a document may meet the criteria to be included in more than the maximum number of categories.
 If that maximum is exceeded, the document is categorized in the most conceptually relevant categories.
 The default value is 1.
 Keeping this value at 1 creates a single object relationship and lets you sort documents based on the Category Rank field in the Analytics Categorization Result object list or any view where the rank field is included.
 Raising this value above 1 creates a multi-object relationship and eliminates the ability to sort on documents by the rank field.

-- Categories and Examples Source - the single- or multiple-choice field used as a source for categories and examples.
-Relativity creates categories for all choices associated with the specified field and creates example records out of any documents where this field is set.
-Click Select to display a picker containing all single and multiple choice fields in the workspace, then select a field to use as the source.
+- Categories and Examples Source - the single- or multiple-choice field used as a source for categories and examples when using the Create Categories and Examples option on the Categorization Set console.
+Populating this field enables the Create Categories and Examples button on the console and eliminates the need to manually add categories and examples to the set before running a categorization job.
+Relativity creates categories for all choices associated with the specified field and creates example records for all documents where this field is set.
+Click the ellipsis to display a picker containing all single and multiple choice fields in the workspace, and select a field to use as the source.

-- Example Indicator Field - used to create new examples in conjunction with the Categories and Examples Source field.
-Click Select to display a picker containing all Yes/No fields in the workspace.
+- Example Indicator Field - used to create new examples when the Create Categories and Examples option is selected on the console.
+Click to display a picker containing all Yes/No fields in the workspace.
 Examples are created for only those documents marked with a “Yes” value in the field you select as the indicator.

 The following information is displayed in the Job Information section of the Analytics Categorization Set Layout: